-Lanier and Margalit proved the above theorem by giving a sufficient and necessary condition for a given mapping class to be a normal generator, which we will discuss in Section \ref{sec:LMcriterion}.
+Lanier and Margalit proved this theorem by giving a sufficient and necessary condition for a given mapping class to be a normal generator, which we will discuss in Section \ref{sec:LMcriterion}.
 In our work with Wu \cite{BKW_reducible}, we extended their theorems to certain reducible mapping classes.
-Before presenting the statement, we first note that if $f \in \Mod(S_g)$ satisfies $\ell_{\T}(f) > 0$, then there exists a subsurface $A \subset S_g$ invariant under some power of $f$ and its restriction on $A$ is pseudo-Anosov.
+Before presenting the statement, we first note that if $f \in \Mod(S_g)$ satisfies $\ell_{\T}(f) > 0$, then there exists a subsurface $A \subset S_g$ which is invariant under some power of $f$ and whose restriction to $A$ is pseudo-Anosov.